kingakisielinska/mObywatel-user-guide/Adding_documents/trustedprofile.md

     ![bank](../assets/images/bank.png)

-2. From the list, select your bank.
+2. Select your bank from the list.

     ![select your bank](../assets/images/bank2.png)